dzegel/DynamockServer/README.md

     - expectation_name:
         - type: String
         - required: true
-        - description: A value for the client to associate the resulting expectation id with the provided expectation.
+        - description: A value for the client to associate the resulting expectation-id with the provided expectation.
     - expectation:
         - type: [Expectation](#expectation-object) Object
         - required: true